Words and photos by Peter Mann

 Richard confirmed the Trustees are seeking financial support from the Heritage Lottery Fund, although its scheme ends this summer.
 The FoFC can also approach the Big Lottery Fund but welcomes other suggestions on how funds might be raised.

-He was asked whether FoFC owns and maintains only the building or also the grounds – he confirmed it is just the building; the grounds and graveyard are owned by the Gamlingay Parochial Church Council.
+He was asked whether FoFC owns and maintains only the building or also the grounds – he confirmed it is just the building; the grounds and graveyard are owned by the Gamlingay and Hatley Parochial Church Council.

 He was also asked whether pews and other church furniture might be introduced – he said two rows of pews may be introduced of the Butterfield design as seen in the churches of Waresley and Tadlow.